 Welcome to my MLA Commons site.
 I’m using this space to add a few blog posts on professional topics, primarily about the things I wish colleagues had told me 15 years ago when blogging was still new.
 I can’t possibly know if this is helpful, but that’s what I hope.

 I am Associate Professor of English in the School of the Humanities and Director of the University Core at Fairleigh Dickinson University – Vancouver Campus.
 I’ve been Visiting Professor of English in the graduate program at Simon Fraser University and Assistant Professor (LT) & SSHRC Postdoctoral Fellow in the Department of English at the University of Victoria.
-For part of Fall 2017, I will be Visiting Professor at the University Toulouse 2 Jean Jaurès.
+For part of Fall 2017, I was Visiting Professor at the Université Toulouse – Jean Jaurès.
 I also pursue significant studies in Music and performance.